MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-math-quiz-create-project-add-controls.md

 title: "Tutorial: Create a 'math quiz' Windows Forms App"
-description: Create a C# or Visual Basic Windows Forms project for a math quiz application and use Visual Studio to add UI controls to a form. ms.custom: vs-acquisition ms.date: 03/15/2023 ms.topic: tutorial
+description: Create a C# or Visual Basic Windows Forms project for a math quiz application and use Visual Studio to add UI controls to a form. ms.custom: vs-acquisition ms.date: 06/04/2024 ms.topic: tutorial
 author: anandmeg
 ms.author: meghaanand
 manager: mijacobs
 ms.subservice: general-ide
+# customer intent: As a developer, I want to learn how a Windows form project works in Visual Studio so that I can create such projects in the future.
 ---
 # Tutorial: Create a math quiz WinForms app

-In this series of four tutorials, you'll build a math quiz.
+In this series of four tutorials, you build a math quiz.
 The quiz contains four random math problems that a quiz taker tries to answer within a specified time.

 The Visual Studio integrated development environment (IDE) provides the tools that you need to create the app.
 To learn more about this IDE, see [Welcome to the Visual Studio IDE](../visual-studio-ide.md).